 Objective

-Limited methodologies exist to measure and predict emissions from use of propellants, pyrotechnics, and explosives.
-Warfighter exposure and range contamination to potentially harmful pollutants are not fully characterized -- resulting in possible health, clean up, and liability issues.
-The source of the toxicity and contamination (e.g., metals in some propellants and explosives) remains uncertain, limiting efforts at targeting replacements.
-The overall technical objective of the program will be the development of pollutant sampling methods for comparison with models.
-These models define and predict solid and gas-phase physics and chemistry of metal-containing propellants, pyrotechnics, and explosives, enabling predictions of emission factors (EF) and potential for range contamination.
-The elucidation of the chemical mechanisms of toxic emissions formations will be used as a guide towards mitigation.
+Limited methodologies exist to measure and predict emissions from use of propellants, pyrotechnics, and explosive.
+The overall technical objective of the program will be the development of emissions sampling methods for comparison with models.
+These models define and predict solid and gas-phase physics and chemistry of metal-containing propellants, pyrotechnics, and explosives, enabling predictions of emission factors (EF) and potential for range impact.
+The elucidation of the chemical mechanisms of emissions formations will be used as a guide towards mitigation.

 Technical Approach